How to get a good grade in a Biology class:

 Read your textbook.
 The instructor can only cover so much in class.
 Reading the textbook fills in gaps in information, resulting in better understanding of difficult concepts.
 You may also discover errors or omissions from lecture.

 Use outside materials.
 The website associated with the textbook contains practice quizzes, animations, and links to other helpful websites.
 Your textbook also contains study questions and practice quizzes.
+You-Tube often has animations and even recorded lectures.
+You remember things better if you see them in different ways.

 Use your instructor.
 Ask questions.
 Come to office hours.
 Write e-mails or call with questions.
 Remember that the instructor practices biology for a living, and therefore loves to talk about it.
+You are not bothering the instructor by asking questions.

 Start now.
 The first exam is in just a few weeks.
 Don’t dig yourself a hole—it’s much easier to get a good grade if you do well on the first exam than it is to play “catch-up” through the whole semester.